 Thinking of joining the Bitcoin bandwagon?
-Here’s why Bitcoin can be worth money.
+Here’s why a virtual currency can be worth real money.

 How Can Bitcoin Be Worth Money?

 Money, or a currency, can be understood in two main ways:

 First, money is a medium of exchange.
 That is, I have to be able to give you Bitcoin in exchange for, say, a can of Coke, or a haircut.

 Second, money is a store of value.
 This is actually problematic for all forms of money, not just Bitcoin – but generally speaking, Bitcoin can act as a store of value.

 You know, for example, that a Singapore issued ten-dollar note is going to store more or less S$10 of value, whether you keep it for one week or one month.
 The same is true with Bitcoin.
 However, Bitcoin is admittedly more volatile, as its value can increase or decrease quickly.

 (Some people would point out that this is true for all forms of money, including the Singapore dollar.
 Currency fluctuations happen all the time – the most extreme case in recent history is the massive devaluation of the Venezuelan bolivar in 2018.
 That’s why these people prefer to invest in assets like gold, which they see as a more stable store of value).